What is the $500 Alfond Grant?

 What happens to the Alfond Grant if the child doesn’t pursue education beyond high school?

-The Alfond Grant, including any earnings on the grant funds, will be forfeited to the Alfond Scholarship Foundation once the beneficiary (child) turns 28 years old if it has not been used for his/her education.
+The Alfond Grant, including any earnings on the Grant funds, will be forfeited to the Alfond Scholarship Foundation once the child turns 28 years old if it has not been used for his/her education.

 How can I add to my child’s future education funds?

 You can open a NextGen account for your child.
 Once the account is open, you will be able to make your own contributions.
 Every little bit helps!

 NextGen is the name of Maine’s Section 529 college savings plan.
 Section 529 refers to the section of the Internal Revenue Code that provides unique tax advantages and other special features to encourage families to invest for college.
 Just as some retirement plans are referred to as 401(k) plans, college savings plans, such as NextGen, are referred to as 529 plans.
 The Finance Authority of Maine (FAME) is the administrator of NextGen and has contracted with Merrill Lynch to be the program manager and underwriter.

 What if I have questions about how to complete the NextGen application?

 Online applicants can reach Merrill Lynch by online chat or by phone while they are in the Client Direct Series online application.
 For assistance with the Client Direct Series paper application, you can call Merrill Edge at (877) 4-NEXTGEN.
 Or your financial advisor will help with the Client Select Series application.

 Does it have to be a parent who opens a NextGen account on behalf of his/her new baby?